PAC-Bayesian Treatment Allocation Under Budget Constraints: Simulation Study and Implementation Details

-Lastly, the IRF rule can only be applied when $C_{0}\leq C_{1}$ a.s., which rules out certain circumstances relevant to policy makers.
+Additionally, the R-NP rule can only be applied when $C_{0}\leq C_{1}$ a.s., which rules out certain circumstances relevant to policy makers.
 For example, as noted in \cite{sun2021empirical}, \cite{hendren2020unified} identify fourteen welfare programs out of 133 considered that are estimated to have negative or zero net cost to the government.
-The EWM based approach of \cite{sun2021empirical} can accommodate the setting where $C_{0}> C_{1}$ with positive probability.
-However, the approach there may be difficult to implement when allowing for more flexible decision rule classes (she considers threshold rules that vary with a covariate in her application).
-While one could estimate $\delta_{y}(x)$ and $\delta_{c}(x)$ separately and try to build a workaround via Theorem \ref{Theorem: theoretically optimal policy choice} when $C_{0}>C_{1}$ is possible, the resulting ratio estimates will again require batch implementation, which adds a complication in this setting, and may have increased variance when the region of interest for costs is an interval around zero.
+The EWM based approach of \cite{sun2021empirical} can accommodate the setting where $C_{0}> C_{1}$ with positive probability, as can the PB-G and PB-MV methods considered here.
+However, the approach of \cite{sun2021empirical} may be difficult to implement when allowing for more flexible decision rule classes (she considers threshold rules that vary with a covariate in her application) and lacks the budget efficiency properties derived here.
+An additional benefit of the PAC-Bayesian approaches here is their ability to utilize estimation tools from the Bayesian literature as demonstrated in Section \ref{subsec: SMC implementation} below.
+Lastly, while one could estimate $\delta_{y}(x)$ and $\delta_{c}(x)$ separately and try to build a workaround via Theorem \ref{Theorem: theoretically optimal policy choice} when $C_{0}>C_{1}$ is possible, the resulting ratio estimates may have increased variance and will again require batch implementation, which adds a complication in this setting.